awsdocs/amazon-ecs-developer-guide/doc_source/docker-volumes.md

                "autoprovision": true,
                "driver": "local",
                "labels": {
-                   "scratch: space"
+                   "scratch": "space"
                }
            }
        }
    ]
    ```

-1. In the `containerDefinitions` section, define a container with `mountPoints` that reference the name of the defined volume and the `containerPath` value to mount the volume at on the container\.
+1. In the `containerDefinitions` section, define a container with `mountPoints` values that reference the name of the defined volume and the `containerPath` value to mount the volume at on the container\.

    ```
    "containerDefinitions": [